 - A North Vancouver Island road trip is always a good idea with so many hidden gems and few crowds.

 Manitoba, bordered by Ontario on the east side and Saskatchewan on its west, is considered one of the three prairie provinces of Canada.
 As you might guess, that means lots of beautiful scenery to stare at and take pictures of!
+A Manitoba vacation is always a good idea!

 - Highway 10 Through Riding Mountain National Park: Best enjoyed during autumn, this route on Riding Mountain National Park will display prairie landscapes, forest trails, and tons of wildlife.
 If you want more, hop back on the highway and head to Moon Lake and, finally, Dauphin to catch the sunset.